Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L1_2dfft.rst

 The example discussed above is also provided as an example test and available at the following path : ``REPO_PATH/dsp/L1/examples/2Dfloat_impluse`` it can be simulated, synthesized or co-simulated as follows:
 Simply go to the directory ``REPO_PATH/dsp/L1/examples/2Dfloat_impluse`` and simulat, build and co-simulate project using : ``make run XPART='xcu200-fsgd2104-2-e' CSIM=1 CSYNTH=1 COSIM=1`` you can choose the part number as required and by settting CSIM/CSYNTH/COSIM=0 choose what to build and run with make target.

-2-D FFT Tests
+2-D SSR FFT Tests
 ----------------------------------------------------------
-Different tests are provided for fixed point and floating point 2-D FFT.
+Different tests are provided for fixed point and floating point 2-D SSR FFT.
 These test can be ran indivisually using the makefile or they can all be lauched at the same time by using a provided script.
-All the 2-D FFT tests are in folder ``REPO_PATH/dsp/L1/tests/hw/2dfft``
+All the 2-D SSR FFT tests are in folder ``REPO_PATH/dsp/L1/tests/hw/2dfft``

 Launching an Individual Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^